 Then there's chapter 2, where he is a bit too excited at the "movie" Jounouchi brought him.
 Pixilation played an important part in this episode by the way.
 Our protagonist, ladies and gentlemen!

 Marina Ismail in Gundam 00 is an Actual Pacifist who refuses to kill anyone by any means and wishes to change the world by peaceful means if possible.
-She is notable for raising a group of orphans (a trait that defines her as an expy of Frau Bow) and composing a song that heals whoever hears it, including the emotionally wounded Setsuna, who undergoes a Character Development into The Messiah for the rest of the 2nd season.
+She is notable for raising a group of orphans (a trait that defines her as an expy of Frau Bow) and composing a song that heals whoever hears it, including the emotionally wounded Setsuna, who undergoes a Character Development into a Messianic Archetype for the rest of the 2nd season.
 At one point Marina even prevents one of her children from firing a pistol even at the cost of her own life, although her bodyguards later shoot down the villains trying to kill them, allowing them to escape.

 Sajin Komamura.
 It is revealed in his fight with Tosen that the entire reason he became his friend was because he wanted to provide a strong support so that the disillusioned Tosen might learn to love again..